binaryfoo/emv-bertlv/README.md

 In [Maven Central](https://repo1.maven.org/maven2/io/github/binaryfoo/emv-bertlv/).

 Used in a little [tool](http://tvr-decoder.appspot.com/t/home) hosted on Google's AppEngine.
+The for which lives in another [repo](https://github.com/wcurrie/emv-bertlv-tools).

 The tests provide some idea of what kind of data this code can decipher.
 The [EMVCo](http://www.emvco.com/specifications.aspx) website has the full (1000+ page) specs.
 Add to that the Visa, Mastercard and Amex documents.